-The Nursing Program believes that professional behavior is an integral part of each student's nursing education.
+The Ventura College School of Nursing believes that professional behavior is an integral part of each student's nursing education.
 Nursing is a profession that has earned the public's trust.
 The importance of student integrity, trustworthiness and honesty are serious concerns due to the implications to patient safety.
 The Nursing Program identifies inappropriate professional behavior as a serious cause for concern and it may affect the student's progression in the program.